AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-02-12-A-guide-to-making-GIFs-in-P5JS-and-Processing.md

 ---
-title: Making GIFs in P5JS and Processing
+title: A guide to making GIFs in P5JS and Processing
 author: Ahmad Moussa
-description: Combining a number of individual frames can be tricky if you haven't done it before, in this article we show how to accomplish it with FFMPEG.
+description: This article is a run down of all the possible ways you can turn your sketch into a GIF.
 thumbnail_path: 2021-02-12-Making-an-animated-GIF-from-a-sequence-of-frames-with-FFMPEG.png
-published: false
+published: true
 ---